The Protection of Personal Information Act (POPI) will soon be in effect. Actually, it’s

 PS: Have you ever had your laptop or cellphone stolen?
 Unfortunately, the reality is that it’s easy to have your laptop stolen in South Africa.
 It's even easier to lose your cell phone or tablet.

 If you don't comply with POPI and your unprotected laptop (or tablet or smart phone) gets lost or stolen then you face real trouble.
-We're talking fines up to R10 million and/or 10 years in jail.
-This does not bode well for your future as a business owner.
+You're facing fines up to R10 million and/or 10 years in jail.
+How will your business survive this?

 The free online POPI seminar will tell you what you need to know and will show you how you can simply and easily comply.
 Just click on the image below and you're on your way.